Tagus Basin: Middle Tagus

 This zone includes from the city of Toledo to the Valdecañas reservoir, here the Tagus is regulated practically continuously from the Villacañas reservoir to Alcántara, near the border with Portugal.
 In this area there is a biogeographical change (entering the Portuguese-Extremeño domain) and lithological change, with metamorphic and plutonic substrates dominating, alternating with some sedimentary substrates, which give the soil an acid or neutral character.

 The first half of this area stands out for the encasement of the riverbeds in the sedimentary basin of the Tagus, with fluvial terraces of easily eroded detrital materials.
 The riverside vegetation has been modified by the presence of poplar production.
 Alternating with these, one can still find poplar groves of Populus alba, including species such as Fraxinus angustifolia, Ulmus minor, etc. Also noteworthy are the island forests made up of willow groves and ash groves.
 In addition, the willows are usually accompanied by a band of Scirpus holoschoenus roundhead bulrush and another of Tamarix gallica French tamarix, in the Torcón stream we find the first important formations of tamujar, Flueggea tinctoria, as riparian vegetation, increasing its presence the further west of the basin.
 At the headwaters of Chorro stream, a tributary of the Pusa, there is a sample of Betula pendula ssp. fontqueri birch (Galium broterai-Betuletum parvibractaeatum), accompanied by Fraxinus angustifolia, Sorbus torminalis, Ilex aquifolium and numerous scyphilous and nemoral plants (Scilla ramburei, Galium broterianum, Poa nemoralis).
 When this birch grove is altered, it is replaced by a willow grove with myrtle (Frangulo alni-Myricaetum galeae).

-In the headwaters of the Gévalo River, we can find remnants of Prunus lusitanica Portuguese laurel cherry shrubs, relict forests of the Cenozoic tropical flora, which can also be found in Extremadura in the upper, narrower and more sheltered stretches of the Ibor, Gualija and Viejas Rivers.
+In the headwaters of the Gévalo River are remnants of Prunus lusitanica Portuguese laurel cherry shrubs, relict forests of the Cenozoic tropical flora, which can also be found in Extremadura in the upper, narrower and more sheltered stretches of the Ibor, Gualija and Viejas Rivers.